WebmasterManish/Angular-TO-DO/README.md

-# Angular To do App
+# Angular To Do App

 This repo accompanies a series of articles on [building an Angular CRUD app from the ground up](https://www.sitepoint.com/series/build-an-angular-crud-app-from-the-ground-up/).
  +